uber/Cadence-Docs/src/blog/_posts/2022-08-31-community-spotlight-august-2022.md

 If you are interested in contributing to Cadence then please take a look at our [Contribution Guidelines](https://github.com/uber/cadence/blob/86f645da952e15d7a7415cdf9fcd2726f28063a6/CONTRIBUTING.md) and also our list of [good first issues](https://github.com/uber/cadence/contribute) to work on.

+## Come Along to Our Next Cadence Meetup!

+It's been a while since we had a Cadence meetup so we have decided to organise another one.
+This time we are planning to do an in-person meetup in the San Francisco Bay area in early November.
+We are looking for any companies using Cadence to come along and speak about how they are using it.
+We'd also like to hear about any interesting use cases that you have used Cadence for.

+If you are interested in speaking at our next meetup then please contact [Ender Demirkaya](https://www.linkedin.com/in/enderdemirkaya/)

 ## Looking for a Cadence Role?

-The Cadence teeam at Uber are recruiting....

-If you are interested in the role then please contact...
+The Cadence teeam at Uber are recruiting for a Fullstack Engineer.
+If you are interested then please contact [Ender Demirkaya](https://www.linkedin.com/in/enderdemirkaya/) for more details.

 ## Cadence in the News!